 Cancelation Policy:

-A refund is given to students who cancel 10 days or more prior to the class start date.
-Students who cancel enrollment within 10 days of the first class will not receive a refund.
+A partial refund is given to students who cancel 10 days or more prior to the class start date.
+A cancellation fee of $30 will be applied to cancellations.
+If a student cancels enrollment within 10 days of the first class no refund will be given.

 policies & procedures: